Whether you are a local or a visitor to Washington DC, you may be asking yourself what to do on July 4th in Washington DC?

 July 4th Parade in Washington DC

-Traditionally, there has been a July 4th parade in Washington DC down Constitution Avenue every year.
-In 2021, the parade was canceled.
-However, in 2022, the parade will be live once again.
-It starts at about 11:45 AM and continues until about 2:00 PM.
+There is a July 4th parade in Washington DC down Constitution Avenue every year.
+In 2023, the parade starts at about 11:45 AM and continues until about 2:00 PM.
 One great thing to do is to go wander around the staging area for the July 4th Parade.
 They stage on 7th Street between Constitution Avenue and Jefferson Drive.

 All Smithsonian and other museums are now fully open again.
 Check out the excellent page What’s Open in Washington DC for more information.
 July 4th is a busy day, so expect to wait on a security line to get into the most popular museums.